 - At Littlehaven Beach, the recorded profiles and topographic survey present no causes for concern.
-Overall the upper beach has eroded except immediately at the toe of the seawall where there has been accretion to the highest beach levels recorded. - At Herd Sands, the recorded profiles present no causes for concern. - At Trow Quarry, the recorded profiles present no causes for concern.
+Overall the upper beach has eroded except immediately at the toe of the seawall where there has been accretion to the highest beach levels recorded. - At Herd Sands, the dominant process has been erosion though the recorded profiles present no causes for concern. - At Trow Quarry, the recorded profiles present no causes for concern.
 The cliffs to the north west of Trow Headland appear to have been stable and the data does not indicate cause for concern. - At Marsden Bay, the recorded profiles present no causes for concern.